Whirlatron/whirlatron.github.io/index.md

-# A Left-Aligned Website

-Resurrect the low-tech web!

 Welcome to my website.
-This is where I post random things that may or may not be of interest to anyone.
+This is where I post random things, mostly related to coding, that may or may not be of interest to anyone.